expo/fyi/wsl.md

 > If you do not want to enable mirrored mode, it is also possible to [setup per-port forwarding of traffic from WSL to Windows manually](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-a-wsl-2-distribution-from-your-local-area-network-lan).

+## Using the React Devtools debugger
+In SDK 52, the React Devtools debugger will be enabled by default, so debugging via the "shake" menu should work without any further configuration (other than what we did above) in WSL.
+In SDK 51, you can enable this debugger with the `EXPO_USE_UNSTABLE_DEBUGGER` flag, e.g., run `EXPO_USE_UNSTABLE_DEBUGGER=1 npx expo start`.
+Some features may be limited in older SDK's using this debugger, such as network debugging support.

 ## Using the JS Debugger

-We are currently looking into an [issue](https://github.com/expo/expo/issues/23678) with opening the browser for the debugger from WSL.
-In the meantime, you can run still debug from WSL by installing Chrome or another compatible browser inside the WSL Linux environment and patching the Expo CLI to force it to open the Linux-based browser when running in WSL instead of the Windows browser:
+If you need to use the JS Debugger, you can run still debug from WSL by installing Chrome or another compatible browser inside the WSL Linux environment and patching the Expo CLI to force it to open the Linux-based browser when running in WSL instead of the Windows browser:

 1. Install Chrome or another compatible browser in the Linux environment, using [Microsoft's instructions for installing GUI apps in WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps) as a guide.
 2. Use `patch-package` to remove the `IS_WSL` condition [as described here](https://github.com/expo/expo/issues/23678#issuecomment-1699253619).